mzky/gobrowser/README.md

 # gobrowser
-Based on the ectron Cross-platform Mini browser.
+Based on the `electron` Cross-platform Mini browser.